superfly/docs/flyctl/cmd/flyctl_volumes_create.md

-Create new volume for app. --region flag must be included to specify region the volume exists in. --size flag is optional, defaults to 10, sets the size as the number of gigabytes the volume will consume.
+Create a new persistent storage volume for an app (default size 10GB).

 ## Usage
 ~~~